yiisoft/validator/docs/guide/conditional-validation.md

         new Regex('^(?=.*[A-Za-z])(?=.*\d)[A-Za-z\d]{8,}$'),
     ],
     'age' => [
-        // Validated because "age" is a different attribute with its own set of rules.. new Required(),
+        // Validated because "age" is a different attribute with its own set of rules. new Required(),
         // Validated because "skipOnError" is "false" by default.
 Set to "true" to skip it as well. new Number(min: 21),